man455/wordpress-job-manager/readme.txt

 * FIXED: Some PHP warnings
 * FIXED: No empty message on emails list
 * FIXED: Added some CSS to make Full lists line up nicely
+* FIXED: WP themes could think they were on the front page when in Job Manager

 = 0.5.3 =
 * FIXED: Application list not filtering correctly if no rating selected